 Getting rid of rats in drains can be a difficult task because they are notoriously hardy and resourceful.
 It is important to take preventative measures before the infestation becomes worse.
-Rats will find any opening, no matter how small, and create nests inside walls and behind pipes for safety from natural predators like owls and hawks.
+Rats will find any opening, no matter how small.
+They will create nests inside walls and behind pipes for safety from natural predators like owls and hawks.

 These pests love to eat food scraps that get washed down your drain or flushed down your toilet.
 The more you feed them, the more they will breed, so it is best to take precautions before they get out of hand!
 Rats may not seem too scary at first glance, but rats carry diseases such as salmonella and parasites which can make humans sick if ingested.
 Rat droppings contain bacteria that cause a disease called leptospirosis which affects humans and animals alike; rats also chew through wires causing power cuts.

 Rats are in the drain system all the time.
 They use it to get around, a source of food and a place to live.
 They have everything they need in there.
-However, although they have everything, its cold, damp and basic food so they will always try to break out the drain system.
+However, it’s cold and damp with basic food, so they will always try to break out the drain system, too.

 In addition to this blog post being informative about rat control methods, it also includes information on preventing them from coming back into your space!

 How To Stop Rats In Drains

 Make sure all of the pipe openings are sealed off at least 6″ inside the wall or under floor level.
 This includes pipes for sinks, tubs, showers, toilets and any other water-carrying pipes that aren’t used frequently.
 If they’re not sealed properly rodents can find a way inside and start nesting.
 They also like to chew on things so seal any wires or cables that go through the walls as well.